Tslater01/fourier-shift/README.md

 ## Reproducing the experiments

-Smoke test first — it is the gate, and it finishes in about 90 seconds:
+Smoke test first, it is the gate, and it finishes in about 90 seconds:

 ```powershell
 python -m src.train --arch resnet18 --domain fft --epochs 1 --limit 2000 --bs 256 --run smoke